 The Museum has an active research program in consultation with international scholars, universities and museums.
 Staff at institutions including the British Museum, the Museum of London, Middlealdercentret in Denmark, Oxford University, the Ashmolean Museum, the Royal Collections, the Victoria and Albert Museum, and the University of Vienna have generously provided assistance to our research programs

 The Abbey Museum Collection Management team meet most Saturdays with Michael Strong (Senior Curator), and Jan Nargar (Registrar), to research, document and manage the collection.
 Each team member is given a project to research objects in the collection prior to entering this data in the catalogue file.
 Objects researched to date include:

-- a 17th century Japanese wakizashi
+- A 17th century longcase clock

 Like many museums, in the Abbey Museum collection there are some mystery objects.
 Objects that we have just not been able to identify.
 One such object is a pottery lion sculpture … provenience unknown, age unknown.
 But it is such an amazing piece we would love to have your help to identify this mystery object.

 Abbey Museum Collection Policy